Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Media Ingest Source Synchronization ## {#interface-1-dualsync}

-EDITOR'S NOTE: Encoder vendors are particularly requested to review this section.
+ISSUE: Encoder vendors are particularly requested to review this section.

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
 A fixed segment duration is chosen such as